Flag Football Rules

 - Any player may hand the ball forward or backward at any time.

-- Co-Rec: A male runner cannot advance the ball through A’s scrimmage line.
-Penalty: Illegal Advancement, 5 yards from the previous spot.
+- Co-Rec: A male runner cannot advance the ball through A’s scrimmage line unless the runner gained possession of the ball via a legal forward pass.
+Penalty: Illegal Male Advancement, 5 yards from the previous spot.

 PASSING AND RECEIVING